Need assistance in choosing the right insurance plan?

 • Any party violating the FEMA provisions or a rule, direction, regulation, notification or order under the act is subject to a penalty of thrice the amount involved in the violation or up to ₹2 lakhs.

-• In case of repeated violations, the person has to pay an additional penalty of up to ₹5,000 for each day till the violation continues.
+• In case of repeated violations, the person must pay an additional penalty of up to ₹5,000 each day until the violation continues.

-• The adjudicating authority may direct the party to turn over any property, currency, money or securities involved in the violation to the central government.
+• The adjudicating authority may direct the party to turn over any property, currency, money or securities involved in the violation of the central government.

 • If the party violating FEMA compliance fails to pay the penalty amount within 90 days of getting a notice, he/she is subject to civil imprisonment.